Ïã¸ÛÁùºÏ²Ê¿ª½±¼Ç¼

 You can also enjoy game drives in search of one-horned rhino in Kaziranga National Park, or hike in the shadow of Kangchenjunga, the world’s third highest mountain.

 It’s not all rural life, though.
 Calcutta is a blend of British-colonial architecture, with sizzling street food stalls and flower markets.
-The city’s best explored on an early morning walking tour that includes tastings of mishit doi, a sweet fermented yoghurt, alongside tea served in a traditional clay pot.
+The city’s best explored on an early morning walking tour that includes tastings of mishit doi, a sweet fermented yogurt, alongside tea served in a traditional clay pot.

 What the experts say: